Child Care In St. Albert

 Kepler Academy Sturgeon

 Virtual Tours: Available upon Request

-Our centre will be open after hours for individual family tours, 30 minutes in length.
+Our centre will be open after hours for individual family tours.
 Children are welcome to join.
-Please book your tour in advance by contacting our centre directly.
+Please book your tour in advance by contacting us today.
 We ask that all adults bring a mask or face covering to wear while inside.

 Kepler Academy Sturgeon is located on the third floor of the Sturgeon Medical Building, conveniently accessible from St. Albert Trail.
 It has a beautiful modern design throughout, with 10 classrooms built to create an enriched and optimal learning environment.
 Our centre offers a nature-inspired play space, inviting children to explore outdoors in all seasons.
 We also provide a full menu of nutritious snacks and meals, to ensure children are fuelled throughout the day.

 Through our Exploratory Education approach, Kepler Academy offers full-time educational child care and early learning for children 16 weeks to 6 years of age, as well as out-of-school care and transportation for 6 to 12 years.
 We follow a guided curriculum for all ages, allowing your child to advance in several critical areas.
 Kepler recruits qualified and experienced staff, that are fully certified and undergo regular training to ensure the very best care for your child.

 Meet the Director

 Lindsay Taylor is Kepler Academy Sturgeon’s Centre Director.
 She has been with our team for three years.
 Her approach to childcare is influenced heavily by Reggio Philosophy.
 Lindsay earned her background in Early Childhood Education through Lakeland College.
 Lindsay has traveled abroad to complete the International Study Course held in Reggio Emilia, the city in Italy where the philosophy originated.